emylz/music_api/README.md

  ## Setup

  You have to get following packages installed on your machine.
-You get them with the following linux commands:
+You get them with the following Linux commands:

  - Flask restful
  ```bash